 WELL- BEING AT MOUNT SINAI COLLEGE

-At Mount Sinai College, well-being is at the heart of everything we do.
-We take a holistic approach, nurturing every student’s educational, physical, emotional, and social development.
+At Mount Sinai College, wellbeing is at the heart of everything we do.
+We take a holistic approach to nurturing each child’s educational, physical, emotional and social development, ensuring every student feels safe, supported and truly known.

 - SEL (Social and Emotional Learning) lesson is timetable weekly for every child in every class.
 Our school uses the Bounce Back programme, which focuses on issues such as resilience, emotions, relationships, courage, bullying and being positive.